anuj-kumar-30/LLM-engieering/Week05(Rag)/knowledge-base/employees/Samuel Trenton.md

 - **2022:** Rating: 3.0/5
   *Some challenges in meeting deadlines and collaboration with the engineering team.
 Received constructive feedback and participated in a team communication workshop.*
+  *Some challenges in meeting deadlines and collaboration with the engineering team.
+Received constrauctive feedback and participated in a team communication workshop.*

 - **2021:** Rating: 4.0/5
   *There was notable improvement in performance.
 Worked to enhance model accuracy, leading to improved risk assessment outcomes for B2C customers.*